Doctor of Nursing Practice Program

 The purpose of the Doctor of Nursing Practice (DNP) Program is to prepare experts in specialized advanced nursing practice.
 The DNP program prepares graduates for leadership and clinical roles and to engage in evidence-based inquiry.
 Graduates may also serve as clinical faculty in postsecondary nursing education programs.
-The curriculum is based on the American Association of Colleges of Nursing's The Essentials of Doctoral Education for Advanced Nursing Practice (2006) and meets all requirements for national accreditation.
+The curriculum is based on the American Association of Colleges of Nursing's The Essentials of Doctoral Education for Advanced Nursing Practice (2006).
 The program is designed for working professionals with the majority of coursework provided via distance modalities.
 The DNP program is cohort-based and designed to be completed in two years of full-time study.
 It consists of 37 doctoral units with a culminating doctoral project.
+For more information, see the school's website at https://chhs.fresnostate.edu/nursing/degrees-programs/fsdnp/index.html

 Admission Requirements.
 Application requirements consist of the following:

-- The applicant must meet the general admission requirements for California State University, Fresno.
+- The applicant must meet admission requirements for California State University, Fresno.

 - The applicant must have attained a cumulative grade point average of at least 3.0 in an acceptable master's degree program.

-- The applicant must demonstrate sufficient preparation and experience pertinent to advanced nursing practice.
+- The applicant must demonstrate sufficient preparation and practice experience as an APN, nurse manager/administrator/executive/educator/or experienced nurse.

 Evidence considered in the admission process shall include, but not be limited to the following: